Thomas Wheatland, Ph.D

 “Philosophical Flaschenposten: Critical Theory and the Transatlantic History of Postwar Philosophy,” American Philosophy and the Intellectual Migration: Pragmatism, Logical Empiricism, Phenomenology, Critical Theory, edited by Sander Verhaegh (Berlin: De Gruyter, forthcoming)

-Review of Liberalism Against Itself: Cold War Intellectuals and the Making of Our Times by Samuel Moyn for Choice Reviews (forthcoming)
+Review of Liberalism Against Itself: Cold War Intellectuals and the Making of Our Times by Samuel Moyn for Choice Reviews, vol. 61, no. 5 (January 2024)

 Review of Warping Time: How Contending Political Forces Manipulate the Past, Present and Future by Benjamin Ginsberg and Jennifer Bachner for Choice Reviews, vol. 61, no. 4 (December 2023)